Gold Rush (Slagharen): History

 On June 10, 2016, Attractiepark Slagharen announced that they would retire Thunder Loop, their classic Schwarzkopf Looping Star coaster, which had been in operation since 1979.
 For those familiar with the park, the announcement came to no surprise, as in the years prior the deteriorating Thunder Loop had become an increasingly costly and often unpredictable asset, having failed multiple technical inspections during that time.
 Slagharen director Wouter Dekkers stated on multiple occasions that the attraction had long been on the nomination list for removal, but was kept in operation solely because of the park's need to have a major anchor coaster.
 Because of this factor, park officials also promised to construct a major new replacement coaster for the 2017 season, which would have a western theme to fit in with the park and occupy a larger footprint.

 The park would gradually release select details of the replacement attraction over the summer of 2016.
 In August, it was reported that the ride would be named Gold Rush and be manufactured by German firm Gerstlauer, with leaked snippets of hardware renderings finding their way onto the internet.
 Gold Rush was formally announced and unveiled on September 8, 2016, packing in two inversions and a triple launch system that was a first for the Netherlands.
 Thunder Loop's final day of operations was on October 2, after which it was dismantled and sold off.
 The attraction was refurbished and sent to Parko Paliatso in Cyprus, where it began operation in 2018 and today operates under the name Looping Star.

 In January 2017, Gold Rush's track and other hardware began to arrive, and the dive loop became the first part of the coaster to go vertical in mid-February.
 The rest of the ride quickly followed and was completed within the month, with the single train arriving on March 16, 2017.
 Testing, landscaping, and the application of many of the themed elements was undertaken soon after.

 Gold Rush officially opened to great public fanfare on April 13, 2017.
-A week after opening, however, Slagharen officials closed the attraction indefinitely, citing weak concrete foundations that would require significant reinforcement.
+A week after its debut, however, Slagharen officials closed the attraction indefinitely, citing weak concrete foundations that would require significant reinforcement.
 The ride reopened to the public a week later on April 27, 2017.
+For the 2026 season, a new single rider queue was constructed, allowing for ride attendants to fill open seats with lone guests.